-Care providers across the UK have been sending messages of appreciation and encouragement to support their staff.
+Care providers across the globe have been sending messages of appreciation and encouragement to support their staff.
 However, it is important to provide a level of continuity with these messages, especially post-pandemic.
 People process trauma in different ways and at different times, receiving a message of appreciation and support when you least expect it can be all a person needs to brighten a bad day.

 - We would like to take this opportunity to express our gratitude for all that you do.
 We are nothing without our staff and are inspired by your continuing hard work and perseverance.
 Your efforts are appreciated by all of us.
 Thank you.

 Staff are both your most valuable and most expensive resource.
 If you wish you could implement and automate this communication advice, then we’ve got good news!
 You can with Automated Care Messaging by Cliniconex.